jahla/jahla.org/_posts/2013-09-09-applescripts-for-itunes-via-alfred.md

 You are in the middle of something, headphones on — when the music changes.
 Perhaps its an alphabetically adjacent album, or you were using shuffle, or this track has the most irritating breakdown you have ever heard.
 Your hard won, jealously defended moment of serene concentration is broken.

 I have collected a lot of music over the years, much of which I have forgotten or moved on from.
 I suspect the same is true for many other music lovers, DJs and garden variety data whores out there.
 But I don't let iTunes organise my files for me, and so sorting and deleting manually can get arduous.
-I don't want to have to stop, go to iTunes, skip through the offending song to check it doesn't get better, ctrl+click Show in Finder, cmd+del, cmd-tab iTunes, ctrl+click Show in Playlist> Music, delete from iTunes library…
+I don't want to have to stop, go to iTunes, skip through the offending song to check it doesn't get better, <kbd>ctrl</kbd> + click → *Show in Finder*, <kbd>cmd</kbd> + <kbd>del</kbd>, <kbd>cmd</kbd> + <kbd>tab</kbd> iTunes, <kbd>ctrl</kbd> + click → *Show in Playlist*, find the music, and delete it from iTunes library…

 _A global hotkey that does all this, with minimal disruption to workflow._